FREE WEBINAR: Reviewing Tender Documents – Ask The Experts Q&A

 The most notable aspect of these systems is suppliers can join throughout the duration of the contract.
 DPSs are used to streamline procurement for both buyers and suppliers, as suppliers only need to demonstrate suitability once, and buyers can award contracts quicker than other methods allow.

-For details of other types of tender and procurement procedures, please see our blog ‘What is a public sector tender?’.
+For details of other types of tender and procurement procedures, please see our blog ‘What is a tender?’.

 Unlike direct award contracts, which award work directly to suppliers, Frameworks are used to qualify suppliers for specific products or services – typically when the buyer is unsure of the scope or time frame.